Visiting Corpus Christi, Texas

 "Sparkling City by the Sea"

 The Bay of Corpus Christi is separated from the Gulf of Mexico by a barrier island called Mustang Island.
-Thus the huge area comprised of 192 square miles of the bay waters which average not quite 10 feet (3 meters) in depth are buffered from the larger and more turbulent waves of the Gulf.
+The 192 square miles of the bay waters which average not quite 10 feet in depth is buffered from the more massive and more turbulent waves of the Gulf.

-There is much to attract people who are considering visiting Corpus Christi in Texas.
+There is much to attract people who are considering visiting this delightful city in Texas.
 Let's look at some of the highlights.

 A Sailor's Paradise